-Do your workers know about the employee benefits that you offer?
+Are your workers aware about the employee benefits that you offer?
 Do they understand when, and how, they can access them?
 Do you know which benefits your people value most?

 Investing in employee benefits is a strong commitment.
-It’s a commitment that demonstrates that you want to invest in the health and well-being of your people.
-It’s a commitment that becomes part of the fabric of your work culture.
-It’s also a financial commitment that needs to work hard to justify spend.
+It is a commitment that demonstrates that you want to invest in the health and well-being of your people.
+This is a commitment that becomes part of the fabric of your work culture.
+It’s also a financial responsibility that needs to work hard to justify spend.

 Effective employee benefits communication is critical to the success of your plan